HamdKamal/Assessment/README.md

 # Assessment Project

 * This project desinged in .net Freamwork.
 I develop an application for a Employee entity on which I perform Create, Read, Update and soft Delete operations.
-To keep the Project simple and easy I used the repository pattern.
+To keep the Project simple and easy to change and Refactoring I used the repository pattern.

 - Design Solution with Clean Architecture in .NET 7
 - Implementing Repository Pattern and Entity Framework with Clean Architecture